zhongpc/zhongpc.github.io/_pages/about.md

 Currently, my research focus on:

 * Computational design of energy storage materials from first-principle
-* Statistical mechanics in disordered lattice systems and optimization for robust modeling
+* Statistical mechanics in lattice systems and optimization for robust modeling
 * Machine learning approaches for data interpretation and physical modeling